Mary Howitt: Scandinavia

 Among her original works were The Heir of Wast-WayIand (1847).
 She edited for three years the Fisher’s Drawing Room Scrap Book, writing, among other articles, "Biographical Sketches of the Queens of England".
 She edited the Pictorial Calendar of the Seasons, added an original appendix to her husband's translation of Joseph Ennemoser's History of Magic, and took the chief share in The Literature and Romance of Northern Europe (1852).
 She also produced a Popular History of the United States (2 vols, 1859), and a three-volume novel called The Cost of Caergwyn (1864).

 Mary's brother-in-law Godfrey Howitt, his wife and her family emigrated to Australia, arriving at Port Phillip in April 1840.
 In June 1852, the three male Howitts, accompanied by Edward La Trobe Bateman, sailed there, hoping to make a fortune.
 Meanwhile, Mary and her two daughters moved into The Hermitage, Bateman's cottage in Highgate, which had previously been occupied by Dante Gabriel Rossetti.

 The men returned from Australia a number of years later.
 William wrote several books describing its flora and fauna.
 Their son, Alfred William Howitt, achieved renown as an Australian explorer, anthropologist and naturalist; he discovered the remains of the explorers Burke and Wills, which he brought to Melbourne for burial.

 Mary Howitt had several other children.
 Charlton Howitt was drowned while engineering a road in New Zealand.
-Anna Mary Howitt spent a year in Germany with the artist Wilhelm von Kaulbach, an experience she wrote up as An Art-Student in Munich.
+Anna Mary Howitt spent two years in Munich with the artist Wilhelm von Kaulbach, an experience she wrote up as An Art-Student in Munich.
 She married Alaric Alfred Watts, wrote a biography of her father, and died while on a visit to her mother in Tirol in 1884.
 Margaret Howitt wrote the Life of Fredrika Bremer and a memoir of her own mother.

 Mary Howitt's name was attached as author, translator or editor to at least 110 works.
 She received a silver medal from the Literary Academy of Stockholm, and on 21 April 1879 gained a civil list pension of £100 a year.
 In her declining years she joined the Roman Catholic Church, and was one of an English deputation received by Pope Leo XIII on 10 January 1888.
 Her Reminiscences of my Later Life were printed in Good Words in 1886.
 The Times wrote of her and her husband:

 Their friends used jokingly to call them William and Mary, and to maintain that they had been crowned together like their royal prototypes.
 Nothing that either of them wrote will live, but they were so industrious, so disinterested, so amiable, so devoted to the work of spreading good and innocent literature, that their names ought not to disappear unmourned.

 Mary Howitt was away from her residence in Meran in Tirol, spending the winter in Rome, when she died of bronchitis on 30 January 1888.